cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

 > Behavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
 If not set, the default HPAScalingRules for scale up and scale down are used.

-There is no required prop at the top level of `behavior` skipping minimal behavior proto.
+`behavior` doesn't have a required prop at the root level so we'll skip the minimal behavior proto.

 ### scaleDown policy